 wis2box.data.bufr4.ObservationDataBUFR2GeoJSON

-This plugin is typically used for wis2box API publication, and converts BUFR observation data into GeoJSON using bufr2geojson.
+This plugin converts BUFR observation data into GeoJSON using bufr2geojson.
 A file-pattern can be used to filter on incoming data based on a regular expression.
 Consult the bufr2geojson documentation for more information on configuration and templating.